 Renewed Support Anticipated For Indonesia Shares

-(RTTNews) - The Indonesia stock market on Monday wrote a finish to the two-day winning streak in which it had picked up almost 150 points or 2.2 percent.
-The Jakarta Composite Index now sits just beneath the 6,710-point plateau although it's expected to bounce higher again on Tuesday.
-The global forecast for the Asian markets is positive on easing concerns over the health of the financial sector.
-The European markets were up and the U.S. bourses were mixed and the Asian markets figure to split the difference.
-The JCI finished modestly lower on Monday following losses from the cement companies, gains from the resource stocks and a mixed picture from the financial sector.
-For the day, the index dropped 53.32 points or 0.79 percent to finish at 6,708.93 after trading between 6,704.75 and 6,758.41.
-Among the actives, Bank Danamon Indonesia strengthened 1.41 percent, while Bank CIMB Niaga spiked 2.86 percent, Bank Negara Indonesia skidded 1.30 percent, Bank Central Asia stumbled 1.42 percent, Bank Mandiri declined 1.65 percent, Bank Rakyat Indonesia lost 0.63 percent, Indosat Ooredoo Hutchison sank 0.71 percent, Indocement slumped 1.24 percent, Semen Indonesia dropped 0.79 percent, Indofood Suskes gained 0.79 percent, United Tractors added 0.45 percent, Astra International retreated 1.26 percent, Energi Mega Persada surged 6.25 percent, Astra Agro Lestari jumped 1.57 percent, Aneka Tambang soared 3.43 percent, Timah rallied 2.01 percent, Bumi Resources skyrocketed 6.61 percent and Vale Indonesia was unchanged.
+Among the actives, Bank Danamon Indonesia fell 0.34 percent, while Bank CIMB Niaga climbed 1.19 percent, Bank Negara Indonesia jumped 1.63 percent, Bank Central Asia collected 0.28 percent, Bank Mandiri retreated 1.21 percent, Bank Rakyat Indonesia declined 1.25 percent, Indosat Ooredoo Hutchison gained 0.72 percent, Indocement advanced 0.94 percent, Indofood Suskes improved 0.79 percent, United Tractors shed 0.52 percent, Astra International sank 0.84 percent, Aneka Tambang added 0.48 percent, Vale Indonesia gained 0.38 percent, Bumi Resources plummeted 5.26 percent and Astra Agro Lestari, Semen Indonesia, Timah and Energi Mega Persada were unchanged.

-The lead from Wall Street is mixed to higher as the major averages opened in the green on Monday, although the tech-heavy NASDAQ quickly slipped into negative territory and never emerged.
+The lead from Wall Street is upbeat as the major averages opened sharply higher on Thursday, faded as the day progressed but still ended well in positive territory.

-Shares of First Citizens BancShares (FCNCA) skyrocketed after the company reached an agreement with the FDIC to purchase all deposits and loans of failed Silicon Valley Bridge Bank.
+Traders also looked ahead to today's report on personal income and spending, which includes a reading on inflation said to be preferred by the Federal Reserve and could have an impact on the outlook for interest rates.

-U.S.-listed shares of Deutsche Bank (DB) also showed a strong move back to the upside after German Chancellor Olaf Scholz noted the bank remains profitable.
+In economic news, the Labor Department noted a modest increase in first-time claims for U.S. unemployment benefits last week.
+Also, the Commerce Department said the U.S. economy grew slightly less than estimated in Q4 of 2022.

-Crude oil prices climbed higher on Monday amid concerns about oil supply after Russian President Vladmir Putin said he will station tactical nuclear weapons in ally Belarus.
-West Texas Intermediate Crude oil futures for May surged $3.55 or 5.1 percent at $72.81 a barrel.
+Crude oil prices rose sharply Thursday on easing concerns over turmoil in the banking sector and supply disruptions in Turkey.
+West Texas Intermediate Crude oil futures for May ended higher by $1.40 or 1.9 percent at $74.37 a barrel.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!